Pre-furbished Inventory

 Magnavox is also historically significant as the company that released the Magnavox Odyssey in 1972 - the world's first commercial home video game console.
 So they were pioneers in both television and gaming technology.

 It has upcycling potential for a cat bed.
+Medium rehab needed.
+Not real wood.
+Should be painted.
 Reference #034 when you fill out the custom order form.

 #035 AVAILABLE FOR CUSTOM ORDER